streamx-co/FluentJPA/README.md

 ## Setup

 There is no bootstrap, code generation step or anything else needed to use FluentJPA.
 Add [dependencies](https://github.com/streamx-co/FluentJPA/wiki/Setup) to your project enjoy the type-safe Object Oriented SQL in your JPA project without compromises!
 (Disclaimer: FluentJPA strives to be as unobtrusive as possible.
 We don't change or affect anything, so your existing code will continue to work as before.
-We don't bring **any** dependencies except our own code and [ASM](https://asm.ow2.io/), total < 250K).
+We don't bring **any** dependencies except our own code, see Setup below).

 * [Setup Instructions](https://github.com/streamx-co/FluentJPA/wiki/Setup)
 * [Documentation & Tutorials](https://github.com/streamx-co/FluentJPA/wiki)